SurniaUlula/wpsso-organization/readme.txt

 Edit your Schema Organization name, alternate name, description, WebSite URL, banner and logo for each WordPress locale / language / region.

-Select an Schema Organization sub-type (Corporation, Educational, NGO, Performing Group, etc.) for Google's Knowledge Graph.

 Select an optional location (ie. place or address) for your home page Organization and/or each additional Organization you create.

-Provides an Organization selector for the [WPSSO Schema JSON-LD Markup Premium](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) add-on:

-* Select a different Publisher for Schema CreativeWork markup.
-* Select an Organizer or Performer for Schema Event markup.
-* Select a Hiring Organization for Schema JobPosting markup.
-* etc.

 <h3>WPSSO ORG Standard Features</h3>